 Cameron cast his net far and wide, using his contacts around the world to bring in new plants to the garden: Clematis from Greece, oil palms from West Africa, silkrubber from Indonesia, Qat from Yemen, Fish poison tree from Sri Lanka, blackthorn from Australia… He also tried to introduce many commercial crops, including varieties of coffee, apples, rubber and grapes.

 It is John Cameron who conceived the idea of constructing a conservatory (glass house) for acclimatizing exotic plants and also for holding flower shows; and according, the 'Albert Victor Conservatory' (the present Glass House ) was erected during 1888-90, under his personal supervision.
 This structure, in course of time , became venue for various celebrated events that turned the pace of horticulture in the states as well as the country.

-John Cameron also started a zero at Lalbagh on systematic lines, mostly for entertainment to the children.
+John Cameron also started a zoo at Lalbagh on systematic lines, mostly for entertainment to the children.
+The zoo that he so lovingly tended was closed in 1933 when all remaining animals were transferred to the Mysore zoo.
 For a short while, he also served as the superintendent of Government Museum at Bangalore.
 He attended various exhibitions held at Peradeniya in Ceylon, in 1906.